Creative Writing (M.Phil.)

 Overview

 This course, the first Masters course in creative writing at an Irish university, was offered by the School of English for the first time in 1997–98.
-It is based in the Trinity Oscar Wilde Centre for Irish Writing, 21 Westland Row, the birthplace of Oscar Wilde.
+It is based in the Trinity Oscar Wilde Centre for Irish Writing, 21 Westland Row: the birthplace of Oscar Wilde.
 Its faculty includes some of Ireland’s leading contemporary writers, including Eoin McNamee, Deirdre Madden and Kevin Power, Harry Clifton and Carlo Gébler.
-Each year the Centre also plays host to visiting Writer Fellows, who in recent years have included Claire Keegan and Colette Bryce.
-Distinguished alumni of the programme include Chris Binchy and Sean O’Reilly.
+Each year the Centre also hosts visiting Writer Fellows, who in recent years have included Claire Keegan and Colette Bryce.
+Distinguished alumni include Chris Binchy and Sean O’Reilly.
 Nicole Flattery and Lisa Harding have emerged as exciting new talents in the past few years.

 Career Opportunities